bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 The bitcoin concepts used in this blog post are detailed and explained very well in external bitcoin resources here are some links for reference:

 Mastering Bitcoin(HD Wallet chapter): https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/ch04.html
-Bitcoin Output Descriptors from bitocoin GitHub: https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md
+Bitcoin Output Descriptors from  GitHub: https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md

 Now let's jump into Bitcoin Dev Kit